csiro-data-school/2020-03-03_training/_episodes/05-memory.md

 >
 > [This website][memory-test] implements a short test of working memory.
 >
 > Take 5 minutes to complete the exercise.
 What was your score?
-Write your answer
-> in the Etherpad.
-{: .challenge}

-> ## Test Your Working Memory - Analog version (5 min)
->
-> Read the following list and try to memorize the items in it:
->
-> cat, apple, ball, tree, square, head, house, door, box, car, king,
-> hammer, milk, fish, book, tape, arrow, flower, key, shoe
->
-> Without looking at the list again, write down as many words from the list as
-> you can.
-How many did you remember?
-Write your answer in the Etherpad.
 {: .challenge}

 Most people will have found they only remember 5-7 words.
 Don't worry if you remembered fewer - many factors can affect short-term memory in different situations.